timKraeuter/Behavioral-consistency-in-multi-modeling/artifacts/graphGrammars/global.gps/README.md

 Properties (1) and (2) hold, while (3) and (4) do **not** hold.

-## State space exploration experiment
+## State space exploration

-Run the experiment, by running the following commands (in this directory).
+Run the state space exploration, by executing the following commands (in this directory).
 - No buses:
     ```
     java -jar ../groove-5_8_1/bin/Generator.jar ../global.gps No_Buses_Property_1_and_2